-- e) If an international student is expelled from the course, no refund will be made. - f) If an international student wants to transfer to another institution, Wintec must receive the application at least two weeks prior to programme commencement.
-In accordance with Code of Practice (provided by the Ministry of Education), part 2, section 2, item 7, evidence must be provided that an assessment has been undertaken to ensure that the proficiencies and career intentions are matched by the new institution.
-A refund of 70% will be paid directly to the institution where the student is transferring. - g) If Wintec cancels a programme, international students will receive a full refund. - h) If an international student applies to commence a programme and is unable to obtain a student visa and the refusal of the visa is not related to the submission of fraudulent, defaced, altered or in the opinion of INZ tampered documents or the omission of material facts, then a refund will be given. - i) If a student currently enrolled in a programme has a subsequent visa renewal declined the balance of course fees will be refunded less a 30% administration fee once the student has returned home and notified SEIC by providing a copy of their stamped passport and/or boarding card as proof. - j) If the international student's visa renewal submission is beyond the expiration date and the student cannot obtain an Interim visa the international student will not be able to attend classes because of visa conditions.
+- g) If Wintec cancels a programme, applicable students will receive a full refund. - h) If a student currently enrolled in a programme has a subsequent visa renewal declined, and in the opinion of INZ, the decline is not on the basis that the student submitted fraudulent documents or provided false or misleading information, the balance of course fees will be refunded.
+Agent fees (if applicable) and a \$500 administration fee will be deducted once the student has returned home and notified SEIC by providing a copy of their stamped passport and boarding card as proof, or obtained an appropriate visa (if the student is in New Zealand). - i) If the international student's visa renewal submission is beyond the expiration date (i.e. Section 61 of the NZ Immigration Act 2009) and the student cannot obtain an Interim visa, the international student will not be allowed to attend classes because of their unlawful status.
 The student will need to notify SEIC immediately who will assist.
-A refund of fees will not be issued. - k) If a returning international student wishes to withdraw their application, and notice is received by the SEIC two weeks prior to programme commencement, a refund of 70% of tuition fees paid will be given (30% is retained for administrative purposes).
-Students must provide documentation to SEIC to show that they have returned home.
-A copy of the student's stamped passport and boarding CARD will be required to be provided to SEIC prior to processing the refund.
-Refunds will be paid in NZ\$, with proof of identification to a nominated bank account, in their home country to whoever paid the student fees.
-SEIC will inform Immigration New Zealand that the student has returned home and that they have terminated their studies. - In cases of medical, compassionate or other special circumstances (such as serious illness), an international student can apply for a proportional fee refund and must do so within 3 months of the last recorded day of attendance of a programme.
-The Head of School or Centre Director will recommend to the International Student Services Manager approval of the refund, which must be supported by appropriate documentation (e.g. medical certificate).
-The final decision will be made by the Director Internationalisation. - m) An international student who gains New Zealand Permanent Residency will not receive a refund of fees for the semester in which residency is granted.
-If they are in a semester-based programme, they will be treated as a New Zealand Permanent Resident for the following semester and entitled to a refund of fees over and above any domestic fees less a 30% administration charge.
-They will be treated as a New Zealand Permanent Resident for subsequent years and will be subject to domestic fees for the remainder of their study at Wintec.
+A refund of fees will not be issued. - J) If an international student wishes to withdraw their application, and the withdrawal form is received by the SEIC no later than two weeks prior to the programme start date, a refund of tuition fees less agent fees (if applicable) and a \$1,000 administration fee will be deducted.
+Students must provide a copy of the arrival stamp in their passport and boarding card as evidence that they have returned to their country of residence, this will be required by SEIC prior to processing the refund.
+Refunds will be paid in NZ\$, with proof of identification to a bank account in their home country to whoever paid the student fees.
+SEIC will inform Immigration New Zealand that the student has terminated their studies.
+If the student is in New Zealand, evidence of a valid appropriate visa is required to be provided to SEIC. - k) In cases of medical, compassionate or other special circumstances such as serious illness, the student can apply for a fee refund and must do so within 1 month of the last recorded day of attendance of the programme.
+SEIC will present the refund documentation which must be supported by the appropriate documentation e.g. medical certificate, to the Director of Internationalisation. - I) An international student who gains New Zealand residency will not receive a refund of fees for the semester in which residency is granted.
+If they are in a semester-based programme, they will be treated as a New Zealand resident for the following semester(s) and entitled to a refund of fees over and above any domestic fees, agent fees (if applicable) and a \$100 administration fee will be deducted. - m) International students who change their programme of study after receiving their paid offer letter will be required to pay a \$500 administration fee for each programme change.
+Students must obtain a variation of conditions on their visa prior to the start of the programme.
+Students are to take full responsibility for their variation of conditions visa process with INZ.

-- n) International students who change their programme of study after receiving their paid offer of place will be required to pay NZ\$450 for each programme change. - o) International students in programmes of one year or less, who have been granted transfer of credit will not receive a refund of these fees.
+n) International students in programmes of one year or less, who have been granted transfer of credit will not receive a refund of these fees.
 International students will be able to utilize these funds to enrol in additional modules during the year of their study.
-Credits not used within 12 months of the start of the programme are non-refundable. - p) International students in programmes of more than one year are able to utilise their transfer of credit during their programme of study. - q) Immigration New Zealand will be informed of all refunds which affect the status of a student visa.
+Fees not used within 12 months of the completion of the programme are non-refundable and cannot be transferred to another person or another institute.